Commissioners table tax exemptions for Gering golf course businesses, denying exemptions for senior living, health properties

-The Scotts Bluff County board of commissioners voted to table tax exemptions for a Gering golf course and deny such exemptions for a senior living facility and health properties.
+The Scotts Bluff County Board of Commissioners voted to table tax exemptions for a Gering golf course and deny such exemptions for a senior living facility and health properties during their meeting Monday, April 18.

 The board could not determine which elements of the golf course, such as the restaurant or pro shop, should be tax exempt or not.
 The board voted to table voting on the golf course and pick up the issue at a later time.
 The question about the restaurant and pro shop centered on revenues brought in by the two businesses.